snowzach/doods/README.md

 For whatever reason, it can take a good 60-80 seconds before the model finishes loading.

 ## Compiling
-You can compile it yourself using the native config which should optimize for whatever you have installed.
+You can compile it yourself using the plain `Dockerfile` which should pick the optimal CPU flags for your architecture.
-Make the `snowzach/doods-builder:native` image followed by the `snowzach/doods:native` image with this command:
+Make the `snowzach/doods:local` image with this command:
 ```
-$ make docker CONFIG=native
+$ make docker
 ```

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QG353JUXA6BFW&source=url)